tams2429/GA-Project-1/README.md

   * Use if statement to check whether the current score is larger than the previous score, if true, reassign high score with current score,
 * Difficulty setting:
   * Using 'click' event listener attached to buttons representing the 3 difficulties, the function will change the speeds of the player and the ghosts based on selected difficulty (i.e. higher speed => higher difficulty)
+* Ability to choose pokemon

+## Bugs to fix
+* Not have to rewatch opening video when restarting
+*